klassno3/klassno3/README.md

 ### Hi there 👋 My Name is Betelhem Kirub
 ## Frontend Developer

-i'm a Front-End Developer and UI/UX Designer, I seamlessly blend creativity with technical expertise to craft engaging and user-centric digital experiences.
+I'm a Front-End Developer and UI/UX Designer, I seamlessly blend creativity with technical expertise to craft engaging and user-centric digital experiences.
 With an eye for design and a passion for coding, I bring concepts to life through intuitive interfaces and seamless interactions.
 My goal is to bridge the gap between aesthetics and functionality, creating visually stunning designs that prioritize user experience.
 I thrive on bringing innovative ideas to fruition and shaping the digital landscape with intuitive and visually appealing solutions.

 ### 👩‍💻 About Me